Chardonnay vs Pinot Grigio vs Sauvignon Blanc: Finding the Best White Wine for You

 Chardonnay vs Sauvignon Blanc: Tasting Notes

-Therefore, we would say Sauvignon Blanc offers a broader spectrum of sweetness.
+Sauvignon Blanc offers a broader spectrum of sweetness.

 In warm regions, Chardonnay develops more notes of banana, mango, melon, and fig, while a Sauvignon Blanc will have sweeter flavors of passionfruit, pineapple, or fresh peach.

 Likewise, if you aren’t a fan of oaked flavors, unoaked Chardonnay is also available.
 These wines have more minerality and acidity than a common Chardonnay.
+This is often the style of White French Burgundy, which is made entirely of Chardonnay grapes.

 Chardonnay vs Sauvignon Blanc: Food Pairings

-As Chardonnay is so full-bodied, it pairs well with a number of foods.
+Chardonnay, as a full-bodied wine, pairs well with a number of foods.
 Try it with creamy soups and sauces, rich fish and poultry dishes, and soft cheeses.

 But stay away from the cream when it comes to Sauv Blanc.
 Instead go heavier with the herbs, or think light and citrusy, like a summer salad or fresh, green vegetables.